William G. Conley: Career

-In 1912, Conley ran for Congress as a Republican but lost by 14 votes.
+In 1912, Conley ran for Congress as a Republican but lost by 214 votes out of about 47,000.
 Over the next 12 years he was a lawyer in Charleston.
 In 1924, he was appointed to the State Board of Education.
 He served there until his resignation on March 1, 1929.
 He was elected as governor of West Virginia in November 1928 with the slogan of "Conley Commands Confidence" and was inaugurated on March 4, 1929.
 His time as governor was marked by the Great Depression.
 His time as governor, limited by the state constitution at the time to one term, ended on March 4, 1933.
 He remained in Charleston and organized the law firm of Conley, Thompson, and Neff.